LinkedInLearning/advanced-python-practical-database-examples-4363655/README.md

-# COURSENAME
+# Advanced Python: Practical Database Examples
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Advanced Python: Practical Database Examples.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![Advanced Python: Practical Database Examples][lil-thumbnail-url]

+Looking for a hands-on opportunity to take your Python skills to the next level?
+In this course, instructor Kathryn Hodge takes you through a series of practical database examples to help level up your Python applications.

+Learn how to create an API that serves data from a database using FastAPI, Flask, MySQL, Postman, SQLAlchemy, endpoints, and more.
+Get proven tips on how to develop analysis applications with pandas, the high-performance Python library featuring robust and integrated built-in data structures.
+Test out your new coding skills as you go in the exercise challenges at the end of each section.
+By the end of this course, you’ll be ready to start building full-stack task list applications with Flask, a microframework designed uniquely for Python that lets you integrate data from a database directly to an app.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.